Meta-Learning an In-Context Transformer Model of Human Higher Visual Cortex: Methods

 \subsection{Test-time Context Scaling}

 At test time, when we encounter a new subject, we assume we have access to a small set of novel images and the corresponding brain responses -- we want to predict a voxelwise encoder.
 While our voxelwise parameterization successfully resolves the challenge of unknown test-time anatomy and geometry, the challenge of unknown test-time context size remains.
 Unlike transformers in language models, where the output is dependent on the order of the samples, we want our model to be explicitly invariant to input order.
 In order to facilitate variable length context, we utilize logit scaling~\citep{kexuefm-8823, chiang2022overcoming, bai2023qwen}.
-Assuming a query/key ($q,k$) with $d_k$ features and a length $c$ context:
+Assuming a query/key ($q,k$) with $d_k$ features and a length $l$ context:

 We find this method effectively enables context scaling when trained with variable length context.
+A more detailed description on the test-time context scaling technique is provided in Appendix \ref{16_logit_scale_desc}.
 While the hypernetwork could, in principle, parameterize any class of neural encoders (e.g., MLPs, convolution, attention layers), prior studies utilizing brain data have largely used linear parameterizations that map from deep network features to voxel responses~\cite{wang2022incorporating,conwell2022can}, and find that such a choice offers high performance and interpretability.
 Given features $x\in \mathbb{R}^{1\times q}$ from a pretrained neural network $x = \phi(\mathcal{I})$, we adopt the same setup and predict the final voxel response: